NatashaPredov/Project-2/README.md

 - We split the data into training, validation and test sets
 - Training effects models weights, validation is used for tweaking, test ensures no overfitting
 - We can plot the loss and accuracy as a function of the number of epochs
+- We compare a single stock, BNS.TO to several other financial stocks via their delayed correlations
+- We reduced the feature set using PCA before creating the neural network

 Output:
 - Generally, accuracy on the validation set will decrease pass a certain number of epochs due to overfitting